1ppm/1ppmLog/README.md

 ## Get Started!

 Here is an Article on how to come up with project ideas: "[12 Months / 12 Side Projects - Are you in?](https://medium.com/@gerji/12-months-12-side-projects-are-you-in-c395dbcd648e#.qle34253j)".
+Note that a 1PPM project can be anything, as long as it has a result, you learned something and is a one month project.
+So it could be an article, an online course certificate, a github project etc. Contributions to open [open source projects](https://github.com/FreeCodeCamp/how-to-contribute-to-open-source)  are especially welcome!

 To get started:

 1. Fork this repository
 2. Start a new section in [HallOfFame.md](HallOfFame.md) with your name/nickname as title and add a description of your projects + links to repository or articles